 Offering a higher level of cover than the last 2 policies, Comprehensive car insurance covers accidental loss or damage, fire, theft, vandalism, hail, storm or flood damage.
 It also provides $20 million of liability cover when you damage someone else’s car.

 Comprehensive car insurance from GIO covers your vehicle for:

 - Lifetime guarantee on authorised repairs

-- 14 days if your car is stolen
+- 14 days of cover for a temporary replacement car if your car is stolen

 This is the most basic level of cover offered by GIO and also the most affordable.
 When your car causes damage to someone else’s property, this policy provides up to $20 million of liability cover.